• Home

 That drive and energy has continued and allowed us to serve clients for over 40 years.
 Today, we are a full service accounting firm providing cost effective services to businesses and individual clients not only in Central Pennsylvania, but across all borders.

-Smoker Smith and Associates, P.C. is a proud member of the Pennsylvania Institute of Certified Public Accountants (PICPA), American Institute of Certified Public Accountants (AICPA), and INPACT Americas.
+Smoker Smith and Associates, P.C. is a proud member of the Pennsylvania Institute of Certified Public Accountants (PICPA), American Institute of Certified Public Accountants (AICPA), and INPACT International.
 Our professionals are active and contributing members of various local and regional professional and communication organizations.

 Our heritage has helped us grow into a highly respected firm, one that provides a full range of integrated services.
 Our heritage continues to guide and sustain us as we work every day to embody our promise of “A Higher Level of Commitment.”